 It may be because of being away from a familiar environment, but the study is yet to reveal what the effect is for kids at day-care, which makes them grow more defiant.

-If a parent or guardian is away and the kid gets away with such responses to stress, then it is likely that he or she will always use it to handle their stress even after they are past the pre-school age.
+If a parent or guardian is away and the kid gets away with such responses to stress, likely, they will always use it to handle their stress even after they are past the pre-school age.

 If a teacher is not able to correct a different child who is misbehaving, then chances are that other kids in the class will adopt the same behavior.

 Ever notice when kids are put together, the moment one starts crying, it is likely that another will?
-Given that kids cannot always think on their own, they will just follow what seems to be okay at that moment.
+Given that kids cannot always think independently, they will follow what seems to be okay at that moment.

 Effects of Early Parenting

 As a parent, you need to understand that you play a big role in how your child grows to behave.
-A child should be trained to behave well from the moment they start noticing things in a room.
+You should train a child to behave well from the moment they start noticing things in a room.